cuadra/piecho/README.md

    ```
    sudo vim ~/.asoundrc
    ```
 3. Set the default card to the USB device.
-(Not HDMI) In my case it was listed as '1'
+(Not HDMI) In my case it was listed as '1' (The output number may change once you disconnect the HDMI.)
    ```
    pcm.!default { type hw card 1 }
    ctl.!default { type hw card 1 }